developer-somnath/goignite/README.md

 # GoIgnite

-GoIgnite is a lightweight Golang web framework inspired by PHP's Laravel 8, designed for building APIs and web applications efficiently.
+GoIgnite is a lightweight Golang web framework inspired by PHP's Laravel Framework, designed for building APIs and web applications efficiently.
 It offers a structured way to develop web applications with a clear separation of concerns, including MVC architecture, templating engines, and built-in support for API creation.

 ## Features